 Many singles, including teenagers, use online dating apps or services to meet new people.
 However, you need to keep in mind these teen online dating safety tips.
-There are steps you can take to keep you safe and protect your identity until you get to know someone on a regular basis.
-Keep in mind that many dating apps don’t conduct a back ground check so there are lots of scammers out there trying to steal your information.
+There are steps you can take to keep yourself safe and protect your identity until you get to know someone on a regular basis.
+Keep in mind that many dating apps don’t conduct a background check so there are lots of scammers out there trying to steal your information.

 Take Exclusive Photos to Upload to Your Dating Profile

 Google reverse image gives users a way to dig up personal information about you especially if your photos are on social media platforms like Facebook and Instagram.
 Instead, take selfies of yourself just to put on your dating profile only.

 Skip the profiles that aren’t completely filled out or only have one photo.
 I get it people are busy but finding a date is like a job interview.
 You wouldn’t go to a job interview that didn’t list the job requirements, several photos of the company, pay, etc. The same goes for dating profiles.
 A dating profile should be filled out as completely as possible and have several photos.
 Their bio should be filled out letting you know a bit of basic information about themselves.
 There are a ton of fake profiles and they are usually fairly easy to spot as you hold a conversation with them.

 There are scammers on dating sites that are there just seeking money.
 Most of them that I have run across are military members that are off somewhere on a peacekeeping mission and are stuck without money.
 A family member is usually in charge of their children.
 For one, the military members can go through their chain of command to fix any money issues they may supposedly have.
 If they are asking for money, it is best to just block them and move on.